NsamaChibulu/CRUD-Project-Anime-App/README.md

 ## Brief

 For my SFIA project, I decided to create an app that tracks the animes I watch monthly.
-As someone who can finish a shwo in one sitting, I find it hard to remember what anime I've watched, the ones I do want to watch, and the ones I am currently watching.
-Thus, I beleieve thsi application would personally help me in making sure I know what animes I am watching monthly.

-The app is intended to be public and be of a CRUD nature (Create, Delete, Update and Delete) and will utilize databases store and manage information.
+As someone who can finish a show in one sitting, I find it hard to remember what anime I've watched, the ones I do want to watch, and the ones I am currently watching.
+Thus, I beleieve this application would personally help me keep track with all the ones I am watching.
+I have a similiar issues in regards to Korean Dramas, and had planend to incoporate a third table to shwcase my kdramas.
+However, with the time constraint, I was unable to create this third table.
+The app is intended to be public and be of a CRUD nature (Create, Delete, Update and Delete).

-The purpose of the software to be created is to allow the user to access a web application hosted in the cloud (Azure).
-The web application to be created will have the following functionalities.
--	Will allow the user to create, delete , read and update information on each of the pages (Month and Anime).
--	Will feature a mySQL database, hosted in Azure mySQL Databases, and will have two tables, Month (Parent) and Anime(Child).
--	Will have an Angular frontend written in JavaScript , CSS and HTML.
-As a stretch goal, this will be implemented only if time allows.
-If not, a frontend in C# would be okay for the MVP.
+# Project Requirements

+The project, which utilizes the SFIA Framework and SDLC was given to us to showcase our skills and create a CRUD (Create, Read, Update and Delete) application.
+On the specification, certain requirements for the project were needed to be able to produce a MVP.

+Requirements : MoSCow

+Must Haves.
+-	A Kanban board detailing the whole project management aspect, featuring user stories, cases and task.
+-	The application must be a CRUD app.
+This means that’s you, the user, must be able to create an entry, read the entry , update the entry and delete the entry.
+-	The app must draw out information from a MySQL relational database.
+There must be two tables MINIMUM.
--	Backend to be written in C#/ASP.NET.
+-	The app must be created in C#, with a backend and frontend.
--	Once built, the application will then be tested in the Testing Environment of Azure DevOps.
-Jasmin will be used if the frontend is in Angular.
-If not, testing will be done in
+-	There must be Test suites available for the backend and front end programming, to ensure high test coverage in the backend.
+-	Code must be then fully integrated into a Version Control System, to be built through a command line server and deployed to a virtual machine with CI pipleines.
+-	Documentation must also be provided to that describe the full design and architecture of the project.
+-	Must included a Risk assessment within the documents.
+-	Must be submitted as a README.md file on the 10th May at 9am.

+Should be’s/have.
+-	A record of all issues encountered within the Kanban board, to track issues and risks that have occurred.
+-	App should be user friendly, have clear syntax on the interactive pages and should have easy accessibility to necessary pages.
+-	Should be using GitHub as the Version Control system as this would be easier and familiar to use.
+-	Time constraints on each individual epic/user story/task so that it will be possible to provide of required material by the deadline.
+-	Front end done on ASP.NET

+Could be’s/Have.
+-	A front end designed on Angular.
+-	Use a Jira software for the Kanban Board, as this can be integrated into GitHub for easy access and view.
+-	Have more than 2 tables in SQL, ideally as many needed to capture the data required to make the app perform how it should.
+Would be’s/Have
+-	Enjoyable to use by customer.
--	The application will then be deployed on Azure App Service.
+-	Can be accessed on all devices.
--	The code will continuously be pushed to GiHub when major changes occur as that will be my Version Control System throughout the entire project.

 ## Project Tracking
 For the tracking of the porject, two boards where used.
 One was a Kanban Board hosted on Jira, the next was a scrum board hosted on Azure DevOpds.